Four Chaplains

 The Four Chaplains, also referred to as the Immortal Chaplains or the Dorchester Chaplains, were four chaplains who died rescuing civilian and military personnel as the American troop ship sank on February 3, 1943, in what has been referred to as one of the worst sea disasters of World War II.

 The Dorchester, a civilian liner, had been converted for military service in World War II as a troop transport of the War Shipping Administration.
 The ship left New York on January 23, 1943, en route to Greenland, carrying approximately 900 as part of a convoy of three ships escorted by Coast Guard Cutters Tampa, Escanaba, and Comanche.
 During the early morning hours of February 3, the vessel was torpedoed by the off Newfoundland in the North Atlantic.
 The chaplains helped the other soldiers board lifeboats and gave up their own life jackets when the supply ran out.
 The chaplains joined arms, said prayers, and sang hymns as they went down with the ship.

 The impact of the chaplains' story was deep, with many memorials and extensive coverage in the media.
 Each of the four chaplains was posthumously awarded the Distinguished Service Cross and the Purple Heart.
 The chaplains were nominated for the Medal of Honor, but were ineligible as they had not engaged in combat with the enemy.
-Instead, Congress created a medal for them, with the same weight and importance as the Medal of Honor.
+Instead, Congress created a medal for them – Four Chaplains' Medal – with the same weight and importance as the Medal of Honor.

 The chaplains

 The relatively new chaplains all held the rank of first lieutenant.
-They included Methodist minister the Reverend George L. Fox, Reform Rabbi Alexander D. Goode (PhD), Catholic priest Father John P. Washington, and Reformed Church in America minister the Reverend Clark V. Poling.
+They included Methodist minister the Reverend George L. Fox, Reform Rabbi Alexander D. Goode, PhD, Catholic priest Father John P. Washington, and Reformed Church in America minister the Reverend Clark V. Poling.
 Their backgrounds, personalities, and denominations were different, although Goode, Poling and Washington had all served as leaders in the Boy Scouts of America.
 They met at the Army Chaplains School at Harvard University, where they prepared for assignments in the European theater, sailing on board Dorchester to report to their new assignments.